eclipse-cdt-cloud/vscode-trace-extension/README.md

 ### Remote SSH Support

 The `Trace Viewer for VSCode` extension is compatible with the use of [remote-ssh](https://code.visualstudio.com/docs/remote/ssh).
 If you are using `remote-ssh`, you can simply install `Trace Viewer for VSCode` extension on your remote machine and begin using the extension.
+For VSCode compatible applications you can install the [open-remote-ssh][open-remote-ssh] extension from the [public OpenVSX registry][open-vsx] to get similar functionality.

 The remote support works by forwarding the Trace Server's operating port from the client machine to the remote machine.
 The port is automatically forwarded on Trace Server startup.